top of page

 • solve problems

-• communicate and interact positively with others
+• connect with others

-• big emotional reactions
+• emotional reactions

-• anxiety or worry
+• worry or anxiety

 • shutdown or withdrawal

-• restlessness or agitation
+• restlessness

-• irritability or resistance
+• irritability

-This isn’t a choice.
+This isn't bad behaviour.

 It's the body responding to stress.

-Over time, survival mode can begin to feel normal.
+Over time, survival mode can start to feel normal.

 Lazy Morning